chinmaymk/aikit/examples/README.md

 Feel free to modify the examples:

-- Change the models by updating the `model` field in `GenerationOptions`
+- Change the models by updating the `model` field in generation options
 - Adjust parameters like `temperature`, `maxTokens`, etc.
 - Modify the conversation messages
-- Add tool usage examples (see provider documentation for tool schemas)
+- Add more tools to the tool examples
+- Switch between providers using the `createProvider` factory function

 ## Available Models